 Note: 1.
 Amounts have been rounded down to the nearest unit specified.
 However, percentages have been rounded off to the nearest digit specified.

-2. EBITDA is calculated as Operating profit + Depreciation and amortization + Goodwill amortization up to FY March 2017, as Operating profit + Depreciation and amortization + Goodwill amortization + Loss on retirement of non-current assets from FY March 2018 and as Operating profit + Depreciation and amortization + Goodwill amortization + Loss on retirement of non-current assets from FY March 2018 and as Operating profit + Depreciation and amortization + Loss on retirement of non-current assets ± Temporary factors from FY March 2020 (IFRS).
+2. EBITDA is calculated as Operating profit + Depreciation and amortization + Goodwill amortization up to FY March 2017, as Operating profit + Depreciation and amortization + Goodwill amortization + Loss on retirement of non-current assets from FY March 2018 and as Operating profit + Depreciation and amortization + Loss on retirement of non-current assets ± Temporary factors from FY March 2020 (IFRS).

+assets ± temporary lactors from FY March 2020 (IFRS).

 3. NRI implemented 1:1.1 common stock splits on January 1, 2017.
 Basic earnings per share, diluted earnings per share and equity attributable to owners of parent per share are calculated by deeming stock splits to have occurred respectively at the beginning of FY March 2016.

 4. NRI implemented a 1:3 common stock split on July 1, 2019.
-Basic earnings per share, diluted earnings per share, and net assets per share are calculated by deeming stock splits to have occurred respectively at the beginning of FY March 2016.
-5. The dividend payout ratio is calculated by dividing the total sum of dividends (including dividends to the NRI Group Employee Stock Ownership Group) by Profit attributable to the split.
-5. The dividend payout ratio is calculated by dividing the total sum of dividends (including dividends to the NRI Group Employee Stock Ownership Group) by Profit attributable to the split.
+Basic earnings per share, diluted earnings per share, and net assets per share are calculated by deeming stock splits to have occurred respectively at the beginning of FY March 2019.
+Dividend per share for FY March 2019 is based on the number of shares prior to the stock split.